spaceexpanse/libspex/ships/README.md

     {"c": {"addr": ADDRESS}}

 Here, `ADDRESS` must be a string, and it will be set as signing address for the player in the channel.
-(It need not be a valid Xaya address, but if it isn't, then obviously no messages can be signed on the channel successfully.)
+(It need not be a valid SpaceXpanse address, but if it isn't, then obviously no messages can be signed on the channel successfully.)